ben-blazado/CarND-Kidnapped-Vehicle-Project/README.md

 1. x position
 2. y position
 3. landmark id
-> * Map data provided by 3D Mapping Solutions GmbH.
+> Map data provided by 3D Mapping Solutions GmbH.

 Sensor observations of landmarks (from vehicle's frame), velocity, and yaw are provided by the simulator.

 #### Initialization

-The particle filter initializes 1000 particles with a Gaussian distribution around first position and all the weights to 1.
+The particle filter initializes 1000 particles with a Gaussian distribution around the first position and sets all the weights to 1.

 ```python
 void ParticleFilter::init(double x, double y, double theta, double std[]) {